 After your appointment

-If your child needs to be admitted to hospital for investigations we will plan and manage these to make sure the time spent in hospital is kept to a minimum and that these investigations take place on a date that is suitable for the family.
+If your child needs to be admitted for investigations, we will plan this to minimise time in hospital and ensure suitability for the family.

 Referrals